Definition 1

 Which definition you use will depend on the subject and purpose of the clause you are writing.
 Issues to consider include:

-The technology or activity used to remove greenhouse gases from the atmosphere must have a degree of permanence.
+The technology or activity used to remove greenhouse gases from the atmosphere must be combined with permanent storage in order to achieve a net negative outcome.
+If the storage is not permanent then the removed emissions will be re-emitted to the atmosphere, and the technology or activity will, at most, achieve net zero emissions, but not a net negative outcome.
 Protocols or rules relevant to the area and project also need to be developed and documented to ensure the quality of removals.
 Reliable and independent auditors should validate and verify the measurements.

 Note that the term ‘carbon positive’ is used by some organisations instead of ‘carbon negative’ when describing their work to reduce their greenhouse gas emissions.